Men of all ages bring their favorite fighting roosters to this stadium, pay a fee to enter, put their rooster and their reputation on the line.

 Tonight, our diversion is shooting pool at Bernie and Elizabeth’s.

-The tables are in good shape but some of the pool sticks have more bends than politicians at a town hall meeting.
+The tables are in okay shape for our kind of pool but some of the pool sticks have more bends than politicians at your last town hall meeting.

-You have to remember to chalk before you shoot and if you miss a shot you shake your head and wait your next turn.
-There are four of us playing eight ball and several games are won because of a scratched eight ball.
+We still have to remember to chalk before we shoot ,and, if you miss your shot, you shake your head and have to wait your next turn when the other team misses their shot in the corner pocket.
+There are four of us playing eight ball and several games tonight are lost because of a scratched eight ball.

 On this night, Sonny Boy’s team wins and we call for a rematch.